InMoment/inmoment-sdk-ios/Manual Installation.md

 1. [Download](https://www.github.com/InMoment/inmoment-sdk/releases/latest) and unzip the latest release.
 2. Drag ```InMomentFeedbackKit.framework``` into your Xcode project and choose "Copy if needed".
 3. Click the ```+``` in the ```Embedded Binaries``` section of your application's target, and select ```InMomentFeedbackKit.framework```.
 4. Do the same for each of the framework's dependencies (listed in the Cartfile).
+You will have to visit the GitHub repo for each dependency and follow their download and installation instructions.
 5. Add a "Run Script" build phase after "Embed Frameworks".
 Copy and paste the following script:

     ```bash